Walker County Revenue: Real Property

 Tax notice cards are not required, but a courtesy provided by this office.

-The Revenue Commission Office does accept payments by phone.
-AFTER OCTOBER 15th each year.
+The Revenue Commission Office does accept payments by phone AFTER OCTOBER 10th each year.
 Accuracy and full payment of all parcels and accounts due are taxpayers' responsibility.

 Payment may be made as follows: